charlesclz03/flowforge/DOCS/atomic-design/ATOMIC_DESIGN_ARCHITECTURE.md

 ## Overview

-FlowForge now follows **Atomic Design principles** for component organization.
+Freestyla now follows **Atomic Design principles** for component organization.
 This structure provides a clear hierarchy from basic building blocks to complete pages, making the codebase more maintainable, scalable, and easier to understand.

 ## The Atomic Design Hierarchy